MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_isnextenabled.md

 Whether the session currently supports the next command.

 ## -property-value
-true if next is supported; otherwise, false.
+True if next is supported; otherwise, false.

 ## -remarks